Required

 If you have enough equity in your home, you could refinance your mortgage and walk away with cash at closing.

-Known as a cash-out refinance, these loans have tax benefits, such as deducting interest on your itemized federal income tax returns.
+Known as cash-out refinances, these loans have tax benefits, such as the ability to deduct interest on one’s itemized federal income tax returns.

-However, with interest rates rising now, these loans have become less attractive.
+However, these loans have become less attractive, with interest rates rising now.

 Frequently Asked Questions